-The Motor Vehicle Standards Act 1989 is being reviewed and updated for the first time since 2000.
-A lot has changed since then, and these updates are designed to bring it up to date with the modern world, get rid of unnecessary legislation and properly address the fact that cars today are very different compared to 20 years ago.
+The Motor Vehicle Standards Act 1989 is being updated for the first time since 2000.
+A lot has changed since then, and these updates are designed to bring the Act up to date with the modern world, get rid of unnecessary legislation and properly address the fact that cars today are very different compared to 20 years ago.
 This guide will take you through the changes to importing a car into Australia.

 What do these changes mean?

-- The process of importing a car through the Registered Automotive Workshop Scheme will be quicker and easier, while the quality of these vehicles is further raised
+- The process of importing a car through the Registered Automotive Workshop Scheme will be quicker and easier, while the quality of these vehicles is improved.

-- A simplified process for importing special vehicles that do not meet typical standards
+- A simplified process for importing special vehicles that fail to meet typical standards.

 Importing rare and special cars